jkulawik/ServiceChecker/README.md

 * Local network scanner
   * Finds running devices
   * Checks and displays the host names, IPs, MAC addresses and vendors to make devices easier to identify.
-  * Scans for open ports (which hint at potentially vulnerable services running).
-The port list is configurable, but most common and dangerous ones are listed out-of-the-box.
+  * Scans for open TCP ports (which hint at potentially vulnerable services running).
+The port list is configurable, but some common and dangerous ones are listed out-of-the-box.
-* [PLANNED?]
-Check for default credentials on chosen services
 * Passive DHCP scanner that will let you monitor network access attempts.
 It features logging to text files and a MAC whitelist.

 ## Disclaimers

+Note that the tool currently does not detect UDP ports.

 This tool makes use of `shodan.io`, `ipify.org` and `macvendors.com` APIs.
 * Shodan is a service which scans all IPs for vulnerabilities and open ports.
 Querying it does not pose any danger, as they have that data already.